This section gives an overview of the waveguide concepts in Ipkiss, and how to use waveguides in a design.

 In IPKISS, optical waveguides are not just drawings, but are full parametric cells that work and behave like any other PCell.

-- Waveguides are paramterized and one can control their parameters (shape, bend radius, …) from within Ipkiss (IPKISS.eda GUI or Python script).
+- Waveguides are paramterized and one can control their parameters (shape, bend radius, …) from within Ipkiss (IPKISS Link for Siemens EDA GUI or Python script).

 - Waveguides can be modeled by physical simulations (e.g. mode propagation tools or FDTD) as well as included in circuit simulations in the same fashion as other PCells.